Why Pets Matter for Mental Health

 - The American Heart Association has noted potential cardiovascular and stress-related benefits, especially for dog owners who engage in regular walking and social activity.

-- In the U.S., about 67% of households own a pet (American Pet Products Association, 2021–2022), highlighting the large scale of possible mental health impact.
+In the U.S., about 67% of households own a pet.
+This shows a large possible impact on mental health.
+(American Pet Products Association, 2021–2022)

 References: